 Much of conflict over Austin Land Development Code rewrite occurs over the “Transition Zones”.

-Of course, simply doing so without making other substantial changes to the second draft of the code rewrite would significantly decrease housing capacity, putting us even farther away from our unanimously council-approved goals in the Strategic Housing Blueprint and Austin Strategic Mobility Plan.
+Of course, simply doing so without making other substantial changes to the second draft of the code rewrite would significantly decrease housing capacity, putting us even farther away from our unanimously council-approved goals in the Strategic Housing Blueprint and Austin Strategic Mobility Plan

-By our estimates, doing so would result in a loss of 4,500 to 6,800 units of missing middleAny building between a single-family house and a large apartment building. capacity and, via compatibilitylaws or regulations for saying which buildings can be near other buildings., would prevent multifamily housing from being built along transit corridors, thus further reducing capacity.
+By our estimates, doing so would result in a loss of 4,500 to 6,800 units of missing middle capacity and, via compatibility, would prevent multifamily housing from being built along transit corridors, thus further reducing capacity.

 However, if the Council is genuinely concerned with reducing transition zones while creating a code that makes our city affordability, environmentally sustainable, and equitable, (not mention walkable, weird, original, progressive, and cool) we believe there is a compromise-code that could satisfy all of these concerns.